zackaira/Theme-Site-Kit/readme.txt

 Whether you're a theme developer, client site website builder, or a DIY user for your own build, Theme Site Kit helps you take control of your website with ease.

-**NOTE:** Theme Site Kit was built for all my personal client web development work...
-And then release into the wild!
+**NOTE:** Theme Site Kit was built for all personal client web development work...
+And then released into the wild!

 ## Theme Site Kit Current Features